 Aside from the specifications, the price is the one factor that can influence your decision when purchasing a memory card.
 There is a slight price difference between the Ultra and Extreme because they are two different models.
 This is especially true given the Extreme’s numerous obvious advantages.

 It’s expected you pay more for the SanDisk Extreme.
 Concerning what you get for it, the price difference isn’t too big.
-The SanDisk 32GB Extreme UHS-I SDHC model will set you back $10.99.
-The top seller the SanDisk 256GB Extreme PRO UHS-I SDXCcosts $99.99.
-At the time of writing B&H photos sell them with a huge discount for only $54.99.
+The SanDisk 32GB Extreme UHS-I SDHC model will set you back $9.49.
+The top seller the SanDisk 256GB Extreme PRO UHS-I SDXC costs $62.49.
+At the time of writing B&H Photos is selling them with a huge discount for only $34.99.
 Check out here if the discount is still active!

 If I were you, I’d go with the better of the two options, the SanDisk Extreme.
 Because memory cards will last you for years and through multiple cameras, you might as well get the most capable one.